Category Archives: Greek Royals

 The second husband of Princess Maria of Greece and Denmark, Perikles Ioannidis was born on November 1, 1881, in Corinth, Greece.
 He attended school in his hometown and then entered the Hellenic Naval Academy, graduating with the rank of Ensign.

 Perikles was a fervent monarchist and supported King Constantine I of Greece in his disagreements with Prime Minister Eleftherios Venizelos called the National Schism.
 Eventually, their disagreement over how Greece should participate in World War I led to Venizelos forcing King Constantine I from the Greek throne and into exile.
-Perikles was sentenced to three years in prison because of his support of the king.
+Perikles was sentenced to three years in prison because he supported the king.
 After the November 1920 parliamentary elections were won by the monarchist People’s Party, Perikles was released from prison and recalled to the navy where he attained the rank of admiral.

 Princess Maria of Greece and Denmark was the daughter of King George I of Greece (born Prince Vilhelm I of Denmark) and Grand Duchess Olga Konstantinovna of Russia.
 Maria had married Grand Duke George Mikhailovich of Russia in 1900.
 George and Maria’s marriage was never particularly happy.
 Maria was not in love with her husband, despite his apparent devotion to her.
 She had never wanted to leave Greece and soon found excuses to leave Russia and her husband.
 She spent more time in Greece and elsewhere in Europe, often using her daughters’ health as the reason for her travels.
 Maria and her two daughters were in England when World War I broke out and chose not to return to Russia.
 They never saw George again.
 On January 28, 1919, George was killed by a firing squad with three other Grand Dukes of Russia at the Fortress of Peter and Paul in St. Petersburg, Russia.